Confluence

 - Paste the copied API token into the

-field. - Enter the email address of the user that created the API token in the
+Domainfield. - Enter the email address of the user who created the API token in the

 After you enter a valid API token, we will create the webhooks via the API.